choctaw-nation/photo-talent-database/readme.md

 ### v1.11.1 - [May 5, 2026]

 - Fixed: "Set as Used" custom date fetch works correctly
-- Chore: Updated packages to use eslint 9
+- Chore: Updated packages to use eslint 9 & wp-scripts eslint v25
+- Chore: Update imports to use `@` aliases instead of drilling up with local paths

 ### v1.11.0 - [April 10, 2026]